Imtiyaj5791/DevOps-Journey/Important/AWS.md

 Amazon S3 provides different storage classes based on how frequently we access the data and how long we need to retain it.

-S3 Standard is used for frequently accessed data.
+****S3 Standard**** is used for frequently accessed data.

 **S3 Standard-IA** is used for data that is accessed less frequently but still needs quick access.

 **S3 One Zone-IA** is similar to Standard-IA but stores data in a single Availability Zone, so it is suitable for data that can be recreated if required.

-**S3 Intelligent-Tiering** automatically moves objects between access tiers based on changing access patterns.
+**S3 Intelligent-Tiering** S3 Intelligent-Tiering automatically moves objects between access tiers based on their access patterns to help reduce storage costs.

 **S3 Glacier Instant Retrieval** is used for archive data that still needs fast retrieval.